New park in Siloam Springs benefits families

 SILOAM SPRINGS, Ark.
-(KNWA) — It was the first full summer for the Memorial Park in Siloam Springs.
+(KFTA) — It was the first full summer for the Memorial Park in Siloam Springs.

 According to the city’s website, the park opened in May and offers families easy access to the library, space for a farmers market, a pavilion, a splash pad, and an amphitheater for families to enjoy.